remotemobprogramming/mob/README.md

   - Have your editor save your files on every keystroke automatically.
 IntelliJ products do this automatically.
 VS Code, however, needs to be configured via "File > Auto Save toggle".
   - *Why?* Sometimes people forget to save their files.
 With autosave, any change will be handed over via `mob next`.

+### The Perfect Git Handover

+The perfect git handover is quick, requires no talking, and allows the rest of the team to continue discussing how to best solve the current problem undisturbed by the handover.
+Here's how to achive that.

+- **Situation** Maria is typist sharing the screen, Mona is next
+- **Maria** runs `mob next`
+  - keeps sharing the screen with the terminal showing the successful run of `mob next`
+  - does nothing (i.e., no typing, no mouse cursor movement, no window switching)
+- **Mona** steals screenshare using keyboard shortcut, and, afterwards, runs `mob start`
+- **Maria** checks her twitter

 ### Complimentary Scripts

 `mob-start feature1` creates a new base branch `feature1` to immediately start a wip branch `mob/feature1` from there.